-Since 2016, there direct flights to Costa Rica from London, and there are several ways to include Costa Rica in a round the world itinerary, for example:
+Since 2016, there direct flights to Costa Rica from London, and there are several ways to include Costa Rica in a round the world itinerary.

-If you're interested in a trip to Costa Rica, we can tailor-make all of your arrangements including flights, accommotion and tours, or show you different ways to include Costa Rica in your round the world trip.
-Call us on +44 1273320580 or request a quote by email.
+If you're interested in a trip to Costa Rica, we can tailor-make all of your arrangements including flights, accommodation and tours, or show you different ways to include Costa Rica in your round the world trip.
+Call us on 1273 320 580 or request a quote by email.